 - Answer all the questions.
-Some questions have internal choice.
+Some questions have an internal choice.
 Marks are indicated against each question.

-- Answer to question nos.
-1 to 3 carrying 2 marks should not exceed 30 words each.
+- Answer to questions no. 1 to 3 carrying 2 marks should not exceed 30 words each.

-- Answer to question nos.
-4 to 9 carrying 4 marks should not exceed 100 words.
-Students should attempt only 5 questions in this section.
+- Answer to questions no. 4 to 9 carrying 4 marks should not exceed 100 words each.
+Students should attempt only five questions in this section.

-- Question 10 (for 4 marks) is a value based question and compulsory question.
+- Question no. 10 (for 4 marks) is a value based question and compulsory.

-- Answer to question nos.
-11 to 13 carrying 8 marks should not exceed 350 words.
+- Answer to questions no. 11 to 13 carrying 8 marks should not exceed 350 words each.

-- Questions 14 to 16 are source based questions and have no internal choice.
+- Questions no. 14 to 16 are source based questions and have no internal choice.

-- Question 17 is a Map question that includes the identification and location of significant test items.
-Attach the map with the answer sheet.
+- Question no. 17 is a Map question that includes the identification and location of significant test items.
+Attach the map with the answer-book.

 Answer all the questions given below: